16 Ways to Improve Communication in the Workplace

 • Speak slowly with a confident, even voice so people can easily hear you.

-Written, which provides a record of each interaction for reference.
-Here's how you can refine your writing skills:
+• Written communication provides a record of each interaction for reference.
+You can refine your writing skills by:

-• Proof your written messages to identify typos, mistakes and confusing wording.
+• Proofread your written messages to identify typos and confusing wording.

 • Check your written tone of voice to ensure you sound positive and encouraging because you won't have body language to help convey your intentions.

-Nonverbally, which helps to convey emotion and feelings.
+• Nonverbal communication helps to convey emotion.
 Here's how you can improve your nonverbal communication:

 • Notice how your emotions affect your body and how others' body language affects you.
-Observe your posture, facial expressions, breathing patterns, muscle tension, and your limbs' positions when speaking and listening.
+Observe your posture, facial expressions, breathing patterns, muscle tension, and limb positions when speaking and listening.

-• Practice body language that makes people feel at ease and shows that you're receptive to what they're saying.
-Uncrossed arms and legs, shoulders back, steady and relaxed eye contact.
+• Practice body language that makes people feel at ease and shows that you're receptive to what they're saying, such as uncrossed arms and legs, shoulders back, and steady and relaxed eye contact.

-• Take a deep breath and adjust your body language whenever you notice yourself expressing defensive and unreceptive body language, like crossing your arms or avoiding eye contact.
+• Take a deep breath and adjust yourself whenever you notice you are expressing defensive and unreceptive body language, like crossing your arms or avoiding eye contact.

 • Choose visuals that help people identify and understand the knowledge and information you're communicating.
-This could include graphs, charts, photos, illustrations, or videos — get creative.
+This could include graphs, charts, photos, illustrations, or videos.

 • Consider where you can add visuals to what you're expressing verbally and on a page.
 This is a proven technique to help improve understanding of an idea or concept.